aimclub/iOpt/README.md

 ```

-Let's consider an example of using multi-objective optimisation.
-We use optimisation of two objectives of float type: **precision** and **recall**.
+Let's consider an example of using multicriteria optimization.
+We use optimization for two float objectives: precision and recall.
 The result of the process is a Pareto set chart.

 ```python
 from examples.Machine_learning.SVC._2D.Problems import mco_breast_cancer